stacks-network/docs/src/pages/understand-stacks/mining.md

 ## Coinbase Rewards

 Miners receive coinbase rewards for blocks they mine.
-These rewards are shared (proportional to the amount committed to) with an user burn support operations that support the block.

 The reward amounts are: